raganwald/braythwayt.com/_posts/2013-10-04-the-freedom-to-pay-thirty-bucks.md

 > The freedom to choose to pay is meaningless without the freedom to choose not to pay

-But *the freedom to choose to pay is meaningless without the freedom to choose not to pay*.
 This is why I make choosing not to pay possible and urge you to choose without feeling guilty.
 I've already achieved what I wanted to achieve.
 If I never get another cent, that's fine.
 You are completely free to decide what it's worth to you, for *your* reasons.

 So I am choosing to ask for thirty bucks, that is what I think it is worth, and these are the reasons why I make it available in other ways even though I still think it's worth thirty bucks.
 If my reasons line up with your reasons, let's do business.